ElementAstro/atom-docs/src/content/docs/en/memory/shared.md

 ---
-title: RingBuffer Class Documentation
+title: RingBuffer
-description: Detailed documentation for the RingBuffer class, including constructors, public methods, iterators, and usage examples for implementing a circular buffer in C++.
+description: Detailed for the RingBuffer class, including constructors, public methods, iterators, and usage examples for implementing a circular buffer in C++.
 ---

-# SharedMemory Documentation

 ## Table of Contents